Seniors

 At every Arlington Library location, you can find:

-On CD, MP3-CD or downloadable audiobooks through Overdrive and One-Click -
+On CD, MP3-CD or downloadable audiobooks through Libby and Hoopla

 Each library location has a magnifying lamp, conveniently located at a study table and ready to use.
 They feature 2X magnification, a 5X spot lens, and LED illumination.